Dartvauder/NeuroSandboxWebUI/README.md

 1) Enter your request
 2) Set up the model according to the parameters you need
-3) Click the `Submit` button to get the generated image
+3) Click the `Submit` button to get the generated video

 ### Shap-E: